Worker's remittances surge 24.2% in February

-“Remittances continued exceptional performance in Feb 21, reaching $2.26 bn, up 24.2% compared to Feb 20 and roughly same as last month,” said State Bank of Pakistan on its official twitter account on Thursday.
+“Remittances continued exceptional performance on Feb 21, reaching $2.26 bn, up 24.2% compared to Feb 20 and roughly same as last month,” said State Bank of Pakistan on its official Twitter account on Thursday.

-For the first eight months of this fiscal year, remittances reached $18.74 billion and have risen by 24.1 percent over last fiscal year.
+For the first eight months of this fiscal year, remittances reached $18.74 billion and have risen by 24.1 per cent over the last fiscal year.

-Efforts under the Pakistan Remittances Initiative (PRI) and the gradual re-opening of major host destinations such as Middle East, Europe and United States contributed to the sustained increase in workers’ remittances.
+Efforts under the Pakistan Remittances Initiative (PRI) and the gradual re-opening of major host destinations such as the Middle East, Europe and the United States contributed to the sustained increase in workers’ remittances.

 The workers’ remittances from European countries also jumped to $256 million in February 2021 compared to the inflow worth of $132.6 million in February 2020.